-However, look what happens when the gave only CBD:
+However, look at what happens when the gave only CBD:

-CBD reduced both the total number of ischaemia-induced arrhythmias and infarct size when administered prior to ischaemia, an effect that was dose-dependent.
+CBD reduced both the total number of ischemia-induced arrhythmias and infarct size when administered prior to ischemia, an effect that was dose-dependent.
 Infarct size was also reduced when CBD was given prior to reperfusion.

 They basically induced a stroke and looked at the effects on the heart in terms of heart rate stability and heart attacks.

-Let's bring back anandamide, our naturally occuring endocannabinoid.
+Let's bring back anandamide, our naturally occurring endocannabinoid.

 It's shown to have a powerful antiarrhythmic effect...it blocks heart irregularities.

-[Anandamide and R-(+)-methanandamide prevent development of ischemic and reperfusion arrhythmia in rats by stimulation of CB2-receptors].
+[Anandamide and R-(+)-methanandamide prevent the development of ischemic and reperfusion arrhythmia in rats by stimulation of CB2-receptors].